aspose-words/Aspose-Words-Tutorials/words/english/java/advanced-text-processing/aspose-words-java-layoutcollector-enumerator-guide/_index.md

 }
 ```

-With your setup complete, let's delve into the core features of `LayoutCollector` and `LayoutEnumerator`.

-## Implementation Guide
+> **What this does:** Loading a license removes the evaluation watermark and unlocks full functionality.

+Now we’re ready to explore the two core classes.

-### Feature 1: Using LayoutCollector for Page Span Analysis
+## 1️⃣ Using LayoutCollector to Count Page Span
-The `LayoutCollector` feature allows you to determine how nodes in a document span across pages, aiding in pagination analysis.

-#### Overview
-By leveraging the `LayoutCollector`, we can ascertain the start and end page indices of any node, as well as the total number of pages it spans.
+### Why LayoutCollector?

+`LayoutCollector` maps every `Node` in a `Document` to the pages it occupies.
+This is essential when you need to display *“Section 2 starts on page 5”* or generate a table of contents with accurate page numbers.

-#### Implementation Steps
+### Step‑by‑Step Implementation

+1. **Create a blank document and attach a LayoutCollector.**
+2. **Add content that forces pagination.**
+3. **Refresh the layout and query page metrics.**

-**1. Initialize Document and LayoutCollector**
+#### 1. Initialize Document and LayoutCollector

 ```java
 Document doc = new Document();
 LayoutCollector layoutCollector = new LayoutCollector(doc);
 ```

-**2. Populate the Document**
+#### 2. Populate the Document

-Here, we'll add content that spans multiple pages:
+The following code inserts text and page/section breaks to produce a multi‑page layout:

 ```java
 DocumentBuilder builder = new DocumentBuilder(doc);
 builder.write("Section 1");